June 8, 2021

-For many writers, idea generation is the fun part!
-Since this is a freelance-writing FAQ, I thought I’d shed some light on a few ways that I come up with article ideas for magazines and website clients so it can help you brainstorm new topics.
-If you want to learn how to get started freelance writing, enroll in my course on Teachable and discover 10 lessons that will set you up to make great money freelancing.
+For many writers, idea generation for content and freelance articles is the fun part!
+Since this is a freelance-writing FAQ, I thought I’d shed some light on a few ways that I come up with freelance article ideas for magazines and freelance clients so it can help you brainstorm new topics.
+If you want to learn how to get started freelance writing, enroll in my course on Teachable and download my 20+ Pitches That Worked PDF to read some of my success story ideas first-hand.

 I pay attention to the topics my friends and family talk about the most and what they’re stressing over in their daily lives.
 If single girlfriends are complaining about or laughing over dating situations with common threads, then I think, “Maybe other women are having this issue as well.”
 If I hear of a few people struggling with a particular health issue that hasn’t gotten a lot of attention, I think that perhaps the public could use more articles and education about this.
 (By the way, here are some signs you’re a terrible listener.)